 - The risk treatment actions are implemented.

 - The risks are monitored.

-If your company has an Employee Performance Management (or Evaluation) system in place, your Personal Objectives are based on the company’s Strategy/processes you execute.
-All the Strategy/Process Objectives are cascaded down from the highest organizational level to the lowest and, therefore, should be traceable up to the company’s Strategy.
-Theoretically, the sum of all Personal Objectives in a company will give the sum of all process steps, which in turn will give the company’s Strategy in full.
-This all constitutes the WHAT part of your Personal Objectives, i.e. the desired company outcomes.
-In addition, you have to take into account the company’s Values, which will constitute the HOW part, i.e. the desired approach to achieving these outcomes.
+If your company has an Employee Performance Management (or Evaluation) system in place, your Personal Objectives should be based on the company’s processes you execute, which in turn are based on the company’s Strategy.
+All strategic objectives are cascaded down from the highest organizational level to the lowest and, therefore, should also be traceable up to the company’s Strategy.
+Theoretically, the sum of all Personal Objectives in a company will give the sum of all Process Activities, which in turn will give the company’s Strategy.
+In addition to the process steps being executed, how they are actually being executed sums up to define the company’s culture, i.e. Values.
+And, as Peter Drucker famously put it, “Culture eats Strategy for breakfast”.

 The Process is a set of interrelated or interacting activities that use inputs to deliver an intended output.
 The company’s processes are what the Management plans for, executes, and measures, in order to control the operations of the whole organization.
 Examples: Project Management, Requirements Management, Configuration Management, SW Development, Incident Management, Problem Management, etc.

 The Standard Operating Procedure (SOP) provides the specifics in carrying out an activity, process step, or a whole process.
 Therefore, the SOPs are typically linked to the processes they detail.
 Example: the Project Management process consists of the following steps: Initiate, Plan, Execute, Control, Close.
 An SOP for the Control step can detail how controlling is made (e.g. reporting), how often, in which form (e.g. e-mail, meeting, presentation), who the owner and the audience is, what happens when gaps are found, etc.